Malorossian Cossacks

-The Malorossian Cossacks (Малоросійські козаки, Малороссийские казаки) were hostless Cossacks who lived primarily in the Chernigov and Poltava governorates of the Russian Empire from 1782 to 1917, following the liquidation of the administrative system of the Hetmanate in 1782.
+The Malorossian Cossacks (Малоросійські козаки, Малороссийские казаки) were hostless Cossacks who lived primarily in the Chernigov and Poltava governorates of the Russian Empire from 1782 to 1917, following the liquidation of the Hetmanate's administrative system in Left-bank Ukraine.

 Background

 After the liquidation of the Cossack Hetmanate in 1764, and its administrative system in 1782 by the Russian Empire, the Russian senate issued a decree under the terms of which registered Cossacks would join the Cossack social estate, allowing them to retain personal freedom, the right to buy and sell land, and the right to attempt to prove noble origin in the future.
 In order to prove Cossack origin, one had to provide evidence of one's ancestors being in the Cossack register, in the absence of which witness testimony from other Cossacks or nobles was accepted.

 Lifestyle and economic standing

 Unlike other Cossack groups, the Malorossian Cossacks did not have a host, and as a result they did not have as many obligations and privileges as other Cossacks.
 The Government of the Russian Empire could not decide what to do with the Malorossian Cossacks.
 On the one hand, assimilating them into the social estate of state peasants was desirable economically; on the other hand, allowing them to remain as their own separate estate would be useful owing to their military tradition.
 By the mid 19th century, their social estate was de facto absorbed into the estate of state peasants with a series of privileges such as wine selling and private land ownership, as well as different recruitment standards.
 The Malorossian Cossacks could also relocate to join a Cossack host with relative ease.
 As a general rule, they were economically better off than state peasants or serfs and their descendants until the end of their existence.